polarby/render/README.md

 The maximum frame rate of rendering is limited to the maximum frame rate of the current flutter application.
-Very high quality rendering (>60fps, >10xlogical pixels) might reduce application frame rate and consequently the fluency of rendering, resulting is frame jumps in the output file.
+Very high quality rendering (>60fps, >10xlogical pixels) might reduce application frame rate and consequently the fluency of rendering, resulting in frame jumps in the output file.

 **Using settings to keep up performance**